iyamaris/OfficeDocs-M365FreelanceToolkit/FreelanceToolkit/index.md

 ---
 # Microsoft 365 freelance toolkit

-Launch and execute enterprise freelance programs at scale.
+<P>Launch and execute enterprise freelance programs at scale.</p>
 ​
-Unlock new levels of innovation and efficiency within your organization by extending your fulltime and contingent staff employees with freelancers.
+<P>Unlock new levels of innovation and efficiency within your organization by extending your fulltime and contingent staff employees with freelancers.</p>

 <ul class="panelContent cardsW cols cols2">